Peter R. Orszag: Office of Management and Budget (2008-2011)

-A review of Orszag's daily schedules shows his sustained focus on healthcare reform as soon as he joined Obama's Cabinet.
+A review of Orszag's daily schedules showed focus on healthcare reform as soon as he joined Obama's Cabinet.
 The daily schedules for Orszag, who left his position as OMB director in July 2010, reveal that he and key White House aides regularly met to discuss healthcare starting in January 2009, within days of Obama entering office.
 Orszag also had meetings with insurance executives and health experts as the White House made health reform its top legislative priority after enacting the $814 billion stimulus from the American Recovery and Reinvestment Act of 2009.

 When Orszag resigned, the Progressive Policy Institute summed up his time in office: "For an administration numbers-cruncher, he was unusually visible, which was a good thing.
 With a reputation for impartiality and brilliance, Orszag gave the administration's agenda analytical ballast.
 There will no doubt be efforts on the right to brush Orszag with the red ink that the administration finds itself swimming in, but that's politics as usual.
 Inheriting the worst economy since the 1930s, Orszag presided over the Herculean task of preventing a complete meltdown and setting the foundation for a recovery.
 In many ways, he's a reflection of the administration at its best: a rigorous, pragmatic empiricist."